 Understanding the navigation bar

-The homepage is great for at-a-glance statistics, but if you’re looking to go really nitty gritty, your navigation bar can lead you to just about any statistic you could possibly want to know.
+The homepage is great for at-a-glance statistics.
+But, if you’re looking to go really nitty gritty and take your Google Analytics training one step further, you’ll want to use your navigation bar.
+This can lead you to just about any statistic you could possibly want to know.
 This is especially helpful if you’re just starting out at understanding Google Analytics for beginners.

 Home is the page we just previously went over.
 If you are ever trying to navigate there you can either hit the “home” button or type “analytics.google.com” into your address bar.